-Field trip tours can be scheduled from 9:00am – 4:00pm Tuesday-Friday (last scheduled at 3:00pm).
+Field trip tours can be scheduled from 9:00 am to 4:00 pm Tuesday–Friday (last scheduled at 3:00 pm).
 The museum can accommodate a maximum of 45 students at one time, and requires a minimum of 10 students to schedule a group tour.
 Tours are $2 per student.
 Chaperones, teachers, and aides are free.
 We require at least one adult chaperone per 15 students.

-The Kelsey Museum is fully accessible and we are happy to work with you if any of your staff, students, or chaperones need any special accommodations.
+Please let us know if any of your staff, students, or chaperones need any accommodations.

 Plan Your Visit